 Decrypts all files with the .xbcrypt extension in a backup previously made with -encrypt option.
 The innobackupex --parallel option will allow multiple files to be decrypted and/or decompressed simultaneously.

 --defaults-file=[MY.CNF]

 This option accepts a string argument that specifies what file to read the default MySQL options from.
-It is also passed directly to xtrabackup 's defaults-file option.
-See the xtrabackup documentation for details.
+Must be given as the first option on the command-line.

 --defaults-extra-file=[MY.CNF]